Buy Term Invest The Rest vs Whole Life (Explaining The Numbers)

 In this article, I would like to walk you through the numbers behind these two strategies so that you can have a better understanding of the quantitative behaviour of each of these strategies and find out which strategy is better for you.

-Before we delve into this topic, let me just take some time to explain the 2 different approaches available under the Buy-Term-invest-The-Rest strategy.
+Before we delve into this topic, let me just take some time to explain what the Buy-Term-invest-The-Rest strategy is all about.

-Buy-term-invest-the-rest is a strategy where you spend a fraction of your budget on term insurance and invest the differences instead of spending the entire budget on whole-life insurance.
+Buy-term-invest-the-rest is a strategy in which you spend a fraction of your budget on term insurance and invest the difference instead of spending the entire budget on whole-life insurance.

-The common understanding is that if we were to invest the differences instead of utilizing the entire budget on whole-life insurance, we will be better off as the returns from the buy-term-invest-the-rest approach will be higher than the returns from whole-life insurance.
+The common understanding is that if we were to invest the differences instead of utilizing the entire budget on whole-life insurance, we would be better off, as the returns from the buy-term-invest-the-rest approach would be higher than the returns from whole-life insurance.

 Parameters for comparison